bwlambert/CanugraHomebase/README.md

 [Batemans Bay](https://github.com/bwlambert/CanugraHomebase/blob/master/BatemansBay.ipynb)
 ---
+Comparisons of imagery featuring putative blooming events in 2016 with imagery subsequent to the blooming events.
+Discovery of a large blooming event from May 2018.
+All locations in and around Batemans Bay, NSW.

 [Bloom Investigation](https://github.com/bwlambert/CanugraHomebase/blob/master/BloomInvestigation.ipynb)
 ---
+Further investigation of the blooming event south of Batemans Bay, NSW, in May 2018.
+Features comparison of DigitalGlobe and Planet Labs imagery with respect to ability to capture visual detail of the bloom.
+Also includes (probable) aerial imagery.

 [Eucalypt Stands Brazil](https://github.com/bwlambert/CanugraHomebase/blob/master/EucalyptStandsBrazil.ipynb)
 ---
+Characterization of Datt's ECARR index behavior on a commerical eucalypt stand in Brazil.

 [Eucalyptus Sensing Canugra](https://github.com/bwlambert/CanugraHomebase/blob/master/EucalyptusSensingCanugra.ipynb)
 ---

 [Fixing ECARR Calculation](https://github.com/bwlambert/CanugraHomebase/blob/master/FixingECARR.ipynb)
 ---
+Diffferences between red and rededge band for ECARR calculation.

 [New Blooms](https://github.com/bwlambert/CanugraHomebase/blob/master/NewBlooms.ipynb)
 ---